paradoxicalsphere/WorkplaceDAO/SolutionApproach.md

 - Mitigate risks of losing social capital that may be associated with speaking up vocally and passionately
 - Shift social engagement towards increasing cooperation

-Decision-making power in the form of DAO tokens may relate directly to forms of compensation, such as or similar to stock options.
+DAO tokens may relate directly to forms of compensation, such as or similar to stock options.

 For example, the solution scope may include, but not be limited to, deciding disbursements to selected charities and not-for-profit organizations within the local community that the organization may support.